Gregg v. Georgia: Aftermath

 Utah was the first state to resume executions after capital punishment was reinstated in the United States in 1976, when Gary Gilmore was executed by a firing squad on January 17, 1977.
 Following his conviction and death sentence, Gilmore insisted he wanted to be executed, and for this reason some consider the national moratorium to have only ended in 1979 with electrocution of John Spenkelink, who resisted his execution.

 The July 2 Cases mark the beginning of the United States' modern legal conversation about the death penalty.
 Major subsequent developments include forbidding the death penalty for rape (Coker v.
 Georgia, Kennedy v.
 Louisiana), restricting the death penalty in cases of felony murder (Enmund v.
 Florida), exempting the mentally handicapped (Atkins v.
 Virginia) and juvenile murderers (Roper v.
 Simmons) from the death penalty, removing virtually all limitations on the presentation of mitigating evidence (Lockett v.
 Ohio, Holmes v.
 South Carolina), requiring precision in the definition of aggravating factors (Godfrey v.
 Georgia, Walton v.
 Arizona), and requiring the jury to decide whether aggravating factors have been proved beyond a reasonable doubt (Ring v.
 Arizona).

 Gregg has been described as a "judicial surrender to political pressure".
 In the wake of the Furman decision, 35 states reenacted death penalty statutes.
 There was a significant shift in the attitudes towards capital punishment between Furman and Gregg; in 1972, when Furman was decided, public support for the death penalty was around 50 percent.
 By the time Gregg was decided, a mere four years later in 1976, 66 percent of the public favored capital punishment.

+In a 2010 interview with Justice Sandra Day O'Connor, Justice John Paul Stevens remarked that there was not one case on which he would vote differently today, "with one exception... the Texas death-penalty case [Jurek v.
+Texas]."
+He went on to say that "we made a mistake in that case...I think upon reflection, we should have held the Texas statute... unconstitutional."
+Two years earlier, Stevens had come out in opposition to the death penalty, writing that his vote in the Gregg cases had been made out of respect for precedent within the court that held capital punishment to be constitutional.